mhofer117/ispconfig-ddns-module/README.md

 chown -h ispconfig:ispconfig /usr/local/ispconfig/interface/web/nic
 ````

+If you are using nginx, [you will also need to set up a proxy host](https://github.com/mhofer117/ispconfig-ddns-module/wiki/Setup-Proxy-Domain-(nginx))

 ## Update
 If you pulled the module to your server with git, use `git pull`, otherwise download the latest release and override all existing files.
 After that, re-run the commands from the installation steps to fix permissions / symlinks.